 How to Harvest and Dry Beans

 The last way to harvest shell beans is to pick the beans as dry beans.
-In order to do this, you will leave he beans on the vine until the pod and the bean is dry and hard.
-Once he beans are dry, they can be stored in a dry, cool place for many months, even years.
+In order to do this, leave the beans on the vine until the pod and the bean is dry and hard.
+Once the beans are dry, they can be stored in a dry, cool place for many months, even years.